ShohninDmitriy/moonraker/docs/configuration.md

 # moonraker.conf

 [timelapse]
-#enabled: true
+#enabled: True
-##   If this set to false the Gcode macros are ignored and
+##   If this set to False the Gcode macros are ignored and
 ##   the autorender on print finish is also deactivated.
 ##   The idea is to disable the plugin by default and only activate
 ##   it during runtime via the http endpoint if a timelapse is desired